compbiocore/nmrdock/docs/index.md

 ### Contact

-For assistance, contact cbc-help@brown.edu - this is our general help line, so please specify that your issue is with this site's contents
+For assistance, please contact lisilabnmr@gmail.com and specify NMRdock in the subject line.